eren-ck/st_dbscan/README.md

 ## License
 Released under MIT License.
 See the [LICENSE](LICENSE) file for details.
-The package was developed by Eren Cakmak from the [Data Analysis and Visualization Group](https://www.vis.uni-konstanz.de/) and the [Department of Collective Behaviour](http://collectivebehaviour.com) at the University Konstanz, with funding from the DFG Centre of Excellence 2117 "Centre for the Advanced Study of Collective Behaviour" (ID: 422037984).
+The package was developed by Eren Cakmak from the [Data Analysis and Visualization Group](https://www.vis.uni-konstanz.de/) and the [Department of Collective Behaviour](http://collectivebehaviour.com) at the University Konstanz funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC 2117 – 422037984“